-Kit Grauer is actively involved in art education organizations at the local, national, and international levels.
-Dr. Grauer’s interests include arts-based and image-based research, international issues in art education, teacher education, museum education, and art curriculum and instruction.
+Since retirement in 2013, Kit Grauer has remained actively involved in art education organizations at the local, national, and international levels.
+She is currently Principal or Co Investigator on two Social Sciences and Humanities Research grants.
+Dr. Grauer’s interests include arts-based and image-based research, community-based new media education, international issues in art education, teacher education, museum education, and art curriculum and instruction.
 She has given numerous presentations, in-service sessions, and keynote speeches in these areas.
-Her current research includes the use of artistic pedagogical strategies in both preservice and in-service teacher education, museum education, and community-based new media education.
+Currently she is teaching Elder College art classes with her husband, Peter Scurr, running printmaking events on Galiano at their studio and is Vice Chair of the Gulf of Georgia Cannery National Historical Society Board of Directors.

-In recent years, Kit Grauer has been awarded the NAEA/BC Art Educator Award; the NAEA Pacific Region Art Education Award; the UBC Killam Teaching Excellence Award; the Alma Mater Society”Just Desserts” service award; the CSEA Gaitskell Award, InSEA Honorary Life Member, UBC Sam Black Award for Education and Development in the Arts, USSEA Ziegfeld International Award, AERA Award for Best Publication in an Electronic Journal, George Cedric Metcalf Foundation Award for Excellence in Research, UBC Murray Elliot Award for Teacher Education, MICA Master Teacher Award, BCATA Higher Education Teacher of the Year, NAEA Fellow and the Canadian Art Educator of the Year.
+Recently, Kit Grauer was awarded an Honorary Life Membership in the Canadian Society for Education through Art for lifetime achievement in Canadian Art Education.
+Her previous awards include: NAEA/BC Art Educator Award; the NAEA Pacific Region Art Education Award; the UBC Killam Teaching Excellence Award; the Alma Mater Society “Just Desserts” service award; the CSEA Gaitskell Award, InSEA Honorary Life Member, UBC Sam Black Award for Education and Development in the Arts, USSEA Ziegfeld International Art Educator Award, AERA Award for Best Publication in an Electronic Journal, George Cedric Metcalf Foundation Award for Excellence in Research, UBC Murray Elliot Award for Teacher Education, MICA Master Teacher Award, BCATA Higher Education Teacher of the Year, Fellow of the NAEA, June King Fee Award for lifetime achievement from the NAEA Women’s Caucus, The NAEA Higher Educator of the Year and the Canadian Art Educator of the Year.

 2014 National Higher Education Award lecture; NAEA; San Diego, United States